Skowhegan, Maine: Local industry and commerce

 Farms produced hay, potatoes, wheat and wool.
 In 1818, the Skowhegan Fair was organized by the Somerset Central Agricultural Society, with the first fair held in 1819.
 The Somerset and Kennebec Railroad (later part of the Maine Central Railroad) reached the town in 1856.
 Skowhegan Falls provided water power for industry, and Skowhegan developed into a mill town.
 Numerous mills were built on Skowhegan Island, which separates the river into north and south channels.
 In the 19th century, the town had a paper mill, sawmill, two sash and blind factories, two flour mills, a wood pulp mill, three planing mills, a woolen mill, an oil cloth factory, two axe factories, a scythe factory, two harness and saddlery factories, a shoe factory and a foundry.
 A survey of labor organizations in 1903 noted the presence of the Bricklayers, Masons and Plasterers' Union; Carpenters and Joiners' Union; Laborers' Protective Union; and Painters, Decorators and Paperhangers.
 No mention of textile workers or shoemakers unions.
 However, by 1907 textile workers had joined the Industrial Workers of the World and declared a strike against the Marston Mills Company, saying that they needed a wage increase to "live rather than merely exist".
 The strike ended in victory for the workers, with every demand being met, including the reinstatement of forty-two workers who had been fired for union activity.

 The town became home to the Women's Correctional Center in 1935 when women from the Maine State Prison in Thomaston were transferred to that new facility.
 The entire Thomaston facility has been closed since 2002.
 Skowhegan was one of many Maine communities that participated in the Ground Observer Corps defense effort in the 1950s.
 An observation post was located atop one of the buildings on the right side of Water Street.
 In 1976, Scott Paper Company opened a plant in Skowhegan which later became S. D. Warren Company, a division of Scott Paper Company.
 In 1997, the S. D. Warren mill was sold to Sappi Fine Paper.
 The New Balance Athletic Shoe Company operates a factory in the community.

 In 2003, Skowhegan was a major filming location for an HBO movie based on the 2001 Pulitzer Prize winning novel Empire Falls, by Maine author Richard Russo.
 A restaurant on Water Street was renamed the Empire Grill after being filmed for the movie.

-Skowhegan is the home of the annual KNEADING Conference established in 2007 where topics including local wheat production, milling, baking and wood fired oven building are highlighted.
+Skowhegan is the home of the annual KNEADING Conference.
+Established in 2007, topics covered during the conference include local wheat production, milling, baking and wood fired oven building are highlighted.